Skip to content

 })

-Note: The store uses the provided options to determine which backend endpoint to use (based on mode or baseUrl configuration).
+Note: The store uses the provided options to determine which backend endpoint to use (based on mode or baseUrl configuration) and tracks analytics with the specified appName.

 State